SSWConsulting/SSW.Rules.Content/rules/do-you-create-an-online-itinerary/rule.md

 ::: greybox

- Adam Cogan loved TripIt and uses it every time he travels.
+ Adam Cogan loves TripIt and uses it every time he travels.
 He says:

-"TripIt tells you when there’s delay, a gate change, baggage info, or other problems...
+"TripIt tells you when there’s a delay, a gate change, your baggage info, or any other problems that might happen ...

 Plus, I share the flight with a bunch of people including those who are picking me up … so they get notified too"
 :::